fraoustin/redmine_tags/README.md

 ## Usage

-which can be used :
+which can be used into description of issue:

 ```
    {{tags(tag1 tag2)}}